On a mind map, ideas and concepts branch from the center of the diagram in

 center of the mind map.

 topic to help you organize your ideas.
-Do not worry about the order in which
+Do not worry about the order of your

-you enter your ideas because you can reorganize them at any time.
+ideas because you can reorganize your ideas at any time.

-you run out of ideas.
-Elaborate on your ideas by creating sub-ideas.
+all your ideas.
+You can elaborate on your ideas by creating sub-ideas.

-information is close to the central topic.
-Keep specific details farther away
+important information is close to the central topic.
+Keep specific details

 different levels of thought or to separate ideas into categories.

-Quickly brainstorm ideas in the brainstorming list and click-and-drag
+You can quickly brainstorm ideas in the brainstorming list, then drag

 them to the diagram to create associations between related ideas.
 For more